Macular Degeneration Treatment in Livingston and Morristown, NJ

 Photographs of the same patient taken in January 2019.
 Note the progression of atrophy.
 Clinical research trials investigating stem cell therapy, gene therapy and pharmacotherapy are being developed with the common goal to reduce the risk of disease progression and vision loss.

 Intravitreal injections are performed in the office for the treatment of macular degeneration, diabetic eye disease, retinal vein occlusion, and intraocular inflammatory conditions.
 The procedures are done under sterile technique and topical anesthesia.
 Patients describe only minimal, if any, discomfort.
 Many patients, in fact, come to our offices early in the morning to receive their scheduled injections, and then successfully return to work following their procedure.
 Intravitreal injections are usually done on a once per month basis until stabilization of your retinal condition is realized.
-Dr. Kanter will discuss with you your progress based on both clinical examination and serial retinal scanning via optical coherence tomography.
+Our doctors will discuss with you your progress based on both clinical examination and serial retinal scanning via optical coherence tomography.
 Increasing the interval between successive injections and even eliminating the need for additional intervention is an important goal of therapy.